1. What Is Fair Trade Clothing?

 9. How To Work With Fair Trade Clothing Manufacturers

 When it comes to fair trade clothing, there are a few things you should keep in mind.
 Here are some tips on how to work with fair trade clothing manufacturers:

 Do Your Research

-Before you start working with any fair trade clothing manufacturer, you must do your research.
+Before you start working with any fair trade clothing manufacturer, you must do your research on how to find clothing manufacturer.
 This includes reading up on the company, its policies, and its practices.
 You should also try to find reviews of the company from other businesses or customers.
 This will help you make sure that you’re working with a reputable company.

 Know Your Rights